spetsnazzy/Neural-Network-for-Mushroom-Identification/README.md

 In any case, a value approximately equal to 1 represents a poisonous mushroom, and a value approximately close to 0 represents an edible mushroom.

+The newly added testing data will print the word poisonous or edible depending on its prediction.
+Please note that when setting a range for test data, if you enter rows 25 through 35 for example as [25:35], the test data will actually be rows 27 through 37.

 Please enjoy!